untoldengine/UntoldEngine/docs/API/UsingAnimationSystem.md

 ---

 ### Step 3: Load the Animation
-Load the animation data for your model by providing the animation .usdc file and a name to reference the animation later.
+Load the animation data for your model by providing the exported animation `.untold` file and a name to reference the animation later.

 ```swift
 setEntityAnimations(entityId: redPlayer, filename: "running", withExtension: "untold", name: "running")